ariesti/theme-original/README.md

 Data for the posts come from Evernote, Pocket, and Dropbox.
 (Plus, the team is growing something more interesting.)

 The site's name has been changed from Data Science to coconut this week.
 I think we are at __Version 0.8__ and we have about one more month to complete site map.
+Tagging with Postach.io can be done to publish, create a static [page](http://help.postach.io/tips-on-tags-in-postach-io) (ex: About Us or Contact Us), and then gradually to build categories that we want (Labs, Design, etc.).

 ## Getting Started